mem48/geocompr/main.md

 #> max values  : 1610784,     19071
 ```

-Another difference is that the processing time for `RasterBrick` objects should be usually shorter than for `RasterStack` objects.
+Another difference is that the processing time for `RasterBrick` objects is usually shorter than for `RasterStack` objects.

+Decision on which `Raster*` class should be used depends mostly on a character of input data.
+Processing of a single mulitilayer file or object is the most effective with `RasterBrick`, while `RasterStack` allows calculations based on many files, many `Raster*` objects, or both.

-Note that operations on `RasterBrick` and `RasterStack` objects will typically return a `RasterBrick`.
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">Operations on `RasterBrick` and `RasterStack` objects will typically return a `RasterBrick`.</div>\EndKnitrBlock{rmdnote}

 ## Coordinate Reference Systems {#crs-intro}

 Vector and raster spatial data types share concepts intrinsic to spatial data.
-Perhaps the most important of these is the Coordinate Reference System (CRS), which defines how the spatial elements of the data relate to the surface of the Earth (or other bodies).
+Perhaps the most fundamental of these is the Coordinate Reference System (CRS), which defines how the spatial elements of the data relate to the surface of the Earth (or other bodies).
 Coordinate system could be either geographic or projected (Figures \@ref(fig:vector-crs) and \@ref(fig:raster-crs)).

 ### Geographic coordinate systems